rioter00/MAGD372-SP23/Assets/Documentation/Systems.md

  Reference Variables are ScriptableObjects that contain data of the following types: bool, int, float, Vector2, and Vector3.
 To create a ReferenceVariable in the project window:
  `Right Click -> Create -> Variables -> Variable Type`

----
-The variable's Value is shown in the inspector, and you can also click a box to reset the value on every playthrough.
-This can be used when you want the score to always start at whatever value you choose to reset to.
+The primary use case for a Reference Variable over a standard serialized variable, such as a FloatReference instead of a float, is when multiple instances of one data property are being used.
+The example below is for how a primitive health system for a split-screen multiplayer game might look.
+Because there are multiple players and multiple instances of a health class with what is expected to be the same value for the initial health, using a FloatReference Variable works nicer because if a value is to be changed later on, say early for testing the health is at 10, but it's later decided that 20 is a better value, then you only need to modify the one reference instead of each instance of the class.

 For setting or getting the Value of a Variable Object, you simply serialize a reference to it, and set or get its value property:
 ```
 public class Health : Monobehaviour
 {

-	[SerializeField] private IntReference score;
+    [SerializeField] private IntReference initialHealth;

+    public int Health { get; private set; }

+    private void Start() {
+        Health = initialHealth.Value;
+    }

     private void OnTriggerEnter(Collider other)
     {
-		CollectPoints(1);
+        TakeDamage(1);
     }

-	public void CollectPoints(int modification) {
+    public void TakeDamage(int damage) {
-		score.Value += modification;
+        health -= damage;
+        Debug.Log($"Health Started at {initialHealth.Value}");
-		Debug.Log($"Score now at {score.Value}");
+        Debug.Log($"Health now at {initialHealth.Value}");
     }
 }
 ```

-Similarly to the EventBus, you can also subscribe to an event on the Variable that is automatically called when the value is modified as seen above
+Similarly to the EventBus, you can also subscribe to an event on the Variable that is automatically called when the value is modified as seen above.
+For the following example, let's return back to the score example and look at how a scoring system might be implemented using a Reference Variable.
+This is rarely preferable over an event bus, though there may be specific applications not yet considered.
 ```
 public class UITextDisplay : Monobehaviour, IEventHandler
 {